gdalmaso96/PepperPotCheck/README.md

 -- 23.11.2022 --
 Chi2 method tested on local machine.
 Will repeat on cluster with 1e6 events and then start the minimization

+-- 24.11.2022 --
+Added raster scans to PlotBest and fixed 2d interpolation.

+Idea: maybe the issue with the tails is due to the precision on the distance between the pepperpot and the detector.
+I will add a common scaling factor to both x and y divergences and fit that together with the center and the momentu distribution with no slices